ITOlude/ITOlude/README.md

 - 🔭 I’m currently working with ... people analytics, human capital management, and sustainability data projects
 - 🌱 I’m currently learning ... forecasting and workflow automation
-- 👯 I’m looking to collaborate on ... data analytics and workflow automation
+- 👯 I’m looking to collaborate on ... behavior science and writing projects
 - 💬 Ask me about ... productivity and resilience hacks
 - 📫 How to reach me: ...
-[LinkedIn](https://www.linkedin.com/in/tolutheanalyst)
+[LinkedIn](https://www.linkedin.com/in/itotheanalyst)
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I love a good applie pie
+I love a good fruit smoothie